 IIS7 and IIS8¶

-You can install the webserver module by simply copying the files from the archive into a directory where IIS can access the file(s).
+You can install the module for IIS by copying the files from the archive into a directory where IIS can access the file(s).

 Open up IIS Manager.
 We will configure three things: mime type, modules and handler mappings.